cjackson692/cjackson692.github.io/index.md

 - Contribute to the NSF-funded *NeuraRec* project (PI: Dr. Frederik Hartmann), developing novel neural-network frameworks for the reconstruction of historical language data
 - Implement models using Hierarchical Bayesian Inference, Machine Learning, Natural Language Processing, Deep Learning, and other computational methods
 - Conduct data processing and computational modeling for studies of diachronic semantic change, language evolution, and geographical-phonological complexity
-- Build reproducible Python and R pipelines for parsed historical corpora across five low-resource Germanic languages
+- Build computational models for rigorous research workflows using Python and R
-- Work results have produced one paper currently in review and three accepted international conference presentations

-See [Research & Projects](./research) for full project enumeration.

 ---